 "%JAVA%\bin\javac.exe" -g -cp "%classpath%;." %r*.java

-Source files in sub folders can be built using the %r token.
-The token has the effect of causing a recursive execution of the same command on any files in all sub folders.
-See the example above.
+Wildcard Java Builds (%r) - Source files in sub-folders can be built using the %r token.
+The token has the effect of causing a recursive execution of the same command on any files in all sub-folders, as shown in the example.

 If you select this option, output from the script is logged in the System Output window; Enterprise Architect parses the output according to the syntax you specify.

 Type in the ID of the remote host system and its port; for example, mypc01:7777.